smitelli/cosmodoc/src/content/topics/menu-functions/index.md

 This is the main title loop.
 At the top, it starts (or restarts) playing {{< lookup/cref name="MUSIC" text="MUSIC_ZZTOP" >}} via a call to {{< lookup/cref StartMenuMusic >}}.
 The main title screen {{< lookup/cref name="IMAGE" text="IMAGE_TITLE" >}} is shown next via {{< lookup/cref DrawFullscreenImage >}}. `idlecount` is zeroed to start the timer. {{< lookup/cref gameTickCount >}} is also zeroed to ensure subsequent calls to {{< lookup/cref WaitHard >}} count the appropriate number of ticks, but this is not necessary -- {{< lookup/cref WaitHard >}} takes care of that itself.
 This might be vestigial behavior.

 The `while` loop performs the actual repetitive work here.
 As long as {{< lookup/cref IsAnyKeyDown >}} is false, continue iterating.
 On each iteration, wait three game ticks with {{< lookup/cref WaitHard >}} and advance the `idlecount`.
-This limits the execution speed of this loop to 3 &#8725; 140 Hz, or 46.{{< overline >}}6{{< /overline >}} iterations per second.
+This limits the execution speed of this loop to 3 &frasl; 140 Hz, or 46.{{< overline >}}6{{< /overline >}} iterations per second.
 Although these seem like rather arbitrary numbers, they actually divide roughly evenly into the music's approximate tempo of 137 beats per minute.
 Combining _those_ numbers, we find this loop iterates just about 20 times for each beat in the music.
 Using this relationship, the menu progression can be synchronized (to an extent) to the music being played.

 When `idlecount` reaches 600 (30 musical beats, or 7.5 bars) {{< lookup/cref DrawFullscreenImage >}} is called again to replace the screen content with the credits image {{< lookup/cref name="IMAGE" text="IMAGE_CREDITS" >}}.
 Interestingly, if a key is pressed when the credits are being shown, the main menu will appear drawn over them.